Winner – Harvard’s Innovations in American Government Award

 - In March 2010, the federal Office of Management and Budget (OMB) issued a Memorandum on the use of challenges/contests and prizes to improve government and encourage innovation.
 This memo provides a policy and legal framework to guide agencies in using prizes to stimulate innovation to advance their core missions.

-- Between September 2010 and September 2013, 58 federal agencies ran 288 challenge competitions.
+- Between September 2010 and January 2015, 69 federal agencies ran 386 challenge and prize competitions.
 The use of this tool to drive innovation and collaboration with citizens continues to expand.

 - This platform is available at no cost to all federal agencies to help them list their challenge and prize competitions and learn how to engage the public through this innovative approach.